hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

     You can use environment variables to retain existing contracts if required.
 For example:

-    * `RETAIN_ADMIN_CONTRACT` to retain the current admin list
+    * `RETAIN_ADMIN_CONTRACT=true` to retain the current admin list
-    * `RETAIN_NODE_RULES_CONTRACT` to retain the current Node rules contract
+    * `RETAIN_NODE_RULES_CONTRACT=true` to retain the current Node rules contract
-    * `RETAIN_ACCOUNT_RULES_CONTRACT` to retain the current Account rules contract
+    * `RETAIN_ACCOUNT_RULES_CONTRACT=true` to retain the current Account rules contract

 1. Legacy: If they exist, rename the following environment variables:
     * `PANTHEON_NODE_PERM_ACCOUNT` to `BESU_NODE_PERM_ACCOUNT`
     * `PANTHEON_NODE_PERM_KEY` to `BESU_NODE_PERM_KEY`
     * `PANTHEON_NODE_PERM_ENDPOINT` to `BESU_NODE_PERM_ENDPOINT`.

+2. If updating from v1 to v2, delete the following environment variable:

     !!! important

         This step is only required if upgrading from v1 of the node permissioning contract to v2 (because the interface changed, a new NodeIngress contract must be deployed).

-2. If updating from v1 to v2, delete the following environment variable:
     * `NODE_INGRESS_CONTRACT_ADDRESS`.